google/WebFundamentals/src/content/en/updates/2018/10/background-fetch.md

 [Try the demo yourself](https://bgfetch-http203.glitch.me/) and [browse the code](https://glitch.com/edit/#!/bgfetch-http203?path=public/client.js).
-It requires Chrome 71, and the *Experimental Web Platform features* flag.
+It requires Chrome 71, and the *Experimental Web Platform features* flag to be enabled.

 This is also being run as an Origin Trial.
 If you're interested in testing this API with real users without a flag, [see below](#origin-trial).